 However, for the few storms that do continue to strengthen, the near-surface winds are boundarylayer gradient winds that spiral in towards the center of the cluster.
-This radial inflow draws in more warm humid boundary-layer air, thereby refueling
+This radial inflow draws in more

 Tropical Depression 10 (in center of photo), over the tropical Atlantic Ocean south-southeast of the Cape Verde Islands.
 Africa is visible in the right quarter of the photo.
 (Visible satellite image taken 11:45 UTC on 2 Sep 2008, courtesy of NOAA.)